 Yuraygir Coastal Walk

-If you’re feeling adventurous and have a few days to spend in Yamba, the Yuraygir Coastal Walk is a real gem.
-This multi-day hike begins in Angourie and ventures through Yuraygir National Park 65 km down to Red Rock.
+If you’re feeling adventurous and have a few days to spend in Yamba, the Yuraygir Coastal Walk is a real gem to visit.
+This multi-day hike begins in Angourie and ventures through Yuraygir National Park, about 65 km down to Red Rock.
 The scenery is spectacular and follows beaches, lagoons, and rocky headlands along trails once crossed by coastal emus.
 The hike usually takes 4-5 days (one way) and has loads of opportunities for snorkelling, swimming, camping, and wildlife viewing.

 Red Cliff Beach, Yuraygir National Park.
 Photo courtesy of Destination NSW